Schedule a Call

 Create opportunities for stakeholders to see problems firsthand.
 If your hiring managers complain about lack of visibility, show them the current reporting gaps.
 If IT worries about security, walk through your current vulnerabilities.
 People support changes when they understand why the status quo isn’t working.

-Remember though that different stakeholders will want mutually exclusive things.
+When several groups are involved in choosing an ATS, you’ll inevitably face competing priorities.
+Remember though, that different stakeholders will want mutually exclusive things.
 Finance wants the cheapest option, recruiters want the most features, IT wants the most secure, and hiring managers want the simplest.
 You can’t optimize for everything simultaneously.

-This is where your hiring DNA from section 2 becomes crucial.
+Your hiring DNA helps align everyone involved in the ATS selection around a shared goal, even when trade-offs are necessary.
 Use it to resolve conflicts objectively.
 If your biggest problem is slow time-to-hire, prioritize features that address speed and efficiency over other nice-to-haves.
 If recruiting the right talent is more challenging than managing volume, invest in better search and sourcing tools rather than bulk processing features.

 Don't pretend you can have everything.
 Explain why you're prioritizing certain features over others.